-As you will see in this report, there's been some positive progress in the last year.
 Few of these recommendations can be achieved in one year, they are long-term shifts and several are underway.
 Many have worked hard to kick-off these very important, systemic and long-term reforms.
-Yet, there's much more to be done in the months and years to come.
-We can't take our foot off the pedal and now is the time to double-down on early progress.
+Yet, there's more work to be done in the months and years to come.
+As I said last year, we can't take our foot off the pedal and we need to keep on with the progress.
+The stakes are simply too high.